Most winemakers use substances called fining agents during production, but not all of these are suitable for vegans.

 To help you find a vegan wine worth a place at your table, we've rounded up the best available from our taste tests below.

-Whether you're in the mood for a rich red or a delicious white wine, our expert taste tests will help you pick the perfect option for your budget.
+Whether you're in the mood for a rich red or a celebratory champagne, our expert taste tests will help you pick the perfect option for your budget.

 Why is wine not vegan?

 Wines appear cloudy following fermentation because the proteins in them clump together.
 These are natural ingredients and not harmful, but brands prefer to sell a clear, pure wine.

 To deal with the haze, manufacturers use fining agents to help the proteins clump together and sink to the bottom of the wine, making the sediment easier to remove.

 Some commonly used fining agents contain animal products, which means certain wines are a no-go for vegans.
 During the fining process, egg albumen (derived from egg whites) is sometimes used for red wine, while milk protein is used for white wine.
 Other animal-derived fining agents include bone marrow and fish oil.